pine3ree/pine3ree-bs-navbar/README.md

 ## Navbar expand breakpoints

-The navbar css code is by default compiled for 3 breakpoints: `sm`, `md` and `lg`.
+By default the navbar css code is compiled with 3 breakpoints: `sm`, `md` and `lg`.

-In fact you usually need just 1 or 2 breakpoints for a project navbars.
+In fact you usually need just one or two breakpoints for a typical project navbars.

 You can limit the compiled breakpoints by modifing the sass variable and rebuilding the css assets: